UPSCb/Dockerfile/README.md

 ### R and R-studio based

 1. upscb-r-base
    Simply install base R and create the user training from the group training with password training.
 The default R installation directory is configured to be /home/training/.r-library.

 2. upscb-rstudio
    Install RStudio server (the non-commercial edition).
 It exposes port 8787 (web browser access to RStudio).
 Here is the run command that will start the docker and map port 8787 on port 12001

 ```{bash}
 docker run -d -p 12001:8787 delhomme/upscb-r-studio
 ```

 3. upscb-rstudio-sequencing
    Build on the above, installing all the necessary R/Bioconductor packages for the analysis of RNA-Seq data.

+## Others

+1. upscb-nodejs

+   A simple container containing a git checkout of our nodejs website used for courses and workshops.

 ## Some more docker commands

 * to list the images
   `docker images`

 * to remove images
   `docker rmi [image ID]`

 * to list containers
   `docker ps -a`

 * to stop a container
   `docker stop [container ID]`

 * to remove a container
   `docker rm [container ID]`

 * both in oneline
   `docker rm $(docker stop [container ID])`

 * to connect to a container as root, activating some terminal support `docker exec -ti [container ID] env TERM=xterm bash`